Compare Latest Instant Access Deals

 With the Bank of England Base rate at an all-time low, making sure you are maximising the interest on your savings is as important as it has ever been particularly taking into account inflation.
 With inflation running at 3.0% (December 2017), and the average easy access savings account paying under 0.4%, it really is important to shop around for the best deal possible.

 What to look for in an Instant Access Savings Account

 The first thing to establish when choosing an instant access savings account is whether the interest rate is fixed for a set period of time or variable.
 A number of instant access accounts will pay a bonus rate in the first 12 months after which the account rate will reduce.
 Providers rely on the fact that people are busy and will not switch out to a new account after the bonus period ends.
 These accounts are attractive, but you need to be proactive and diarise to review your account on the bonus end date.

-Most instant access accounts operate on a variable rate basis e.g. the rate of interest you start with can go down as well as up.
-This means it is important to constantly monitor the performance of the savings account, and be prepared to move to a better-performing account.
+Most instant access accounts operate on a variable rate basis, for example the rate of interest you start with can go down as well as up.
+This means it is important to constantly monitor the performance of the savings account and be prepared to move to a better-performing account.
 In these low savings interest rate times you need to monitor your account on a regular basis.

 What you should be aware of when using an Instant Access Savings Account